🧑💻 GitHub 🗄️ LinkedIn 📙 Google Scholar

 Developed a scalable pipeline to construct control flow and function call graphs from disassembled Android applications for downstream ML-based malware detection.

-dotexport for graph visualisation and analysis - Optimised for high-throughput processing within a toolchain handling tens of thousands of APKs on the Slurm high-performance compute platform
+• Optimised for high-throughput processing within a toolchain handling 130,000 APKs (decompilation, graph generation, and feature extraction) on the SLURM high-performance compute platform.

 Pokémon RL (in progress 🏗️)